danielwinterbottom/MG5aMC_PWG_HJJ/README.md

               itmx2     5    ! number of iterations for computing the integral and finding upper bound nubound 5000  ! number of bbarra calls to setup norm of upper bounding function

-If you use a different jobs for stage 1 (-p 1 in batch_sub.py script) or you use a different number of submissions with option -x (different from 5) you need to change ncall1 - the total number of calls should remain the same
+If you use a different jobs for stage 1 (-p 1 in batch_sub.py script) or you use a different number of submissions with option -x (different from 5) you need to change ncall1 - the total number of calls should remain the same.
+The total number of calls used = ncall1*(number of -x itterations)*(number of jobs) 2500*5*400 = 5000000

-If you use a different number of jobs for stage 2 (-p 2) then change ncall2 so the total number of calls is the same
+If you use a different number of jobs for stage 2 (-p 2) then change ncall2 so the total number of calls is the same.
+The total number of calls is ncall2*itmx2*(number of jobs) 1250*5*800 = 5000000

-If you use a different number of jobs for stage 3 (-p 3) then change nubound so the total nubound*Njobs is the same
+If you use a different number of jobs for stage 3 (-p 3) then change nubound so the total nubound*(number of jobs) is the same. nubound*(number of jobs) = 5000*400 = 2000000

 In Cards/params_card.dat set the following options